CumulusNetworks/docs/content/cumulus-linux-37/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 - When the bond is configured with an MLAG ID, but the `clagd` service is not running (whether it was deliberately stopped or simply died).
 - When an MLAG-enabled node is booted or rebooted, the MLAG bonds are placed in a `protodown` state until the node establishes a connection to its peer switch, or five minutes have elapsed.

 When an interface goes into a `protodown` state, it results in a local OPER DOWN (carrier down) on the interface.
 As of Cumulus Linux 2.5.5, the `protodown` state can be manipulated with the `ip link set` command.
-Given its use in preventing network meltdowns, manually manipulating `protodown` is not recommended outside the scope of interaction with the Cumulus Networks support team.
+Given its use in preventing network meltdowns, manually manipulating `protodown` is not recommended outside the scope of interaction with the Cumulus Linux support team.

 The following `ip link show` command output shows an interface in `protodown` state.
 Notice that the link carrier is down (NO-CARRIER):